Legal Secretary Certificate: Certificate Overview

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that between 2010 and 2020, employment opportunities for legal secretaries are projected to grow 4%, which is below average when compared to other occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that between 2012 and 2022, employment opportunities for legal secretaries are projected to decline 3%, which is below average when compared to other occupations (www.bls.gov).
 This sluggish growth rate is attributed to current slow growth in the legal field in general.

 Legal secretaries have the option to pursue further education as a paralegal, which usually requires a paralegal certificate or associate degree, though some schools offer bachelor's or master's degrees in paralegal studies.
 Another option is to earn a professional certification from an association like the National Association of Legal Secretaries (NALS), the International Association of Administrative Professionals or Legal Secretaries International, Inc., each of which offers legal secretary credentials.
 Earning designations such as the Certified Professional Secretary (CPS), the Accredited Legal Secretary (ALS), the Professional Legal Secretary (PLS) or the Certified Legal Secretary Specialist (CLSS) require passing required tests and having various years of experience.